callthis/fiction/hoist-yourself-by-your-own-petards.md

   - Commercial off the shelf drones, modified for military and para-military use

 - Media, communications, and information technology
-  - A range of broadcast and multimedia companies are directly controlled by North American corporations
+  - A range of broadcast and multimedia companies are directly controlled by North American corporations in Central and South America
+  - Operating system and firmware for computers and mobile devices

 - Sports and modeling sector
   - Construction of sports facilities like stadiums